 Everything you Need to Know about Coffee

-If you’re reading this, you most likely drink a cuppa Joe every day but perhaps don’t know how it came to being the lauded hot beverage that it is.
-We’ll teach you everything you need to know about coffee right here…
+If you’re reading this, you most likely drink a cuppa Joe every day – but perhaps, you don’t know how it came to being the lauded hot beverage that it is.
+Pour your best brew, as we teach you everything there is to know about coffee, right here…

 Did you know?
-Coffee is a most complex beverage, boasting over 800 flavour and aroma influencing components.
-Wine, by comparison has only 150.
+Coffee boasts over 800 flavour and aroma influencing components.
+Wine, by comparison, has only 150.

 Facts You Should Know About Coffee

-(PRO TIP: Once roasted, the beans should be used as quickly as possible before the flavour and aroma can weaken.)
+PRO TIP: Once roasted, the beans should be used as quickly as possible before the flavour and aroma weakens.

 There are four distinct colour categories, but never be afraid to ask what roast you are getting before you buy.
 There can be a world of difference between roasts!

 Rich, brown colour.
-Some oil on the surface of the bean, which gives a strong flavour with a slight bittersweet aftertaste.
+The residual oil on the surface of the bean gives it a strong flavour with a slight bittersweet aftertaste.

 But what about blends?

-A note on flavour: Trying to pin point the different tastes and flavour notes of individual roasts is as personal as putting the taste of wine into words.
-In both these instances, there is nothing better than your own individual palate, so taste test to your heart’s content, and explore your favourite way to drink coffee as well.
+A note on flavour: Trying to pinpoint the different tastes and flavour notes of individual roasts is as personal as putting the taste of wine into words.
+In both these instances, there is nothing better than your own palate, so taste test to your heart’s content, and explore your favourite way to drink coffee as well.

 What are the Four Villains of Coffee?

-So, the best way to preserve your coffee is to store it in an airtight canister in a cool spot, because no one has time for bad coffee.
+The best way to preserve your coffee is to store it in an airtight canister in a cool spot, because no one has time for bad coffee.
 Don’t know what bad coffee is?
 We got you covered on how to spot bad coffee.

-The best environments for the growth of coffee trees are at high altitudes in a tropical climate.
-These conditions are generally found around the Equatorial zone, between latitudes 25 degrees North and 30 degrees South.
-Coffee trees need rich soil and enough moisture to thrive.
+The best growth environments for coffee trees are at high altitudes in a tropical climate.
+These conditions are mostly found around the equatorial zone, between latitudes 25 degrees north and 30 degrees south.
+They need rich soil and enough moisture to thrive.

 Nature provides a perfectly balanced environment for coffee trees to grow on the slopes of the active Mauna Loa volcano.
 Young coffee trees are planted in black, volcanic soil.
-Kona coffee is carefully processed and produces a delicious, rich and aromatic cup of medium-bodied coffee.
+Kona coffee is carefully processed and produces a rich and aromatic medium-bodied coffee.

 Ranked as the second biggest coffee producer worldwide.
-The rocky landscape and terrain makes it incredibly difficult to harvest and transport the beans.
-Such care and attention to every element of the coffee production has produced a consistently good coffee bean, with a mild flavour and well balanced acidity.
+The rocky landscape and terrain make it incredibly difficult to harvest and transport the beans.
+Such care and attention to every element of the coffee production has produced a consistently good coffee bean, with a mild flavour and well-balanced acidity.

 The biggest coffee producing country in the world.
 The coffee plantations in Brazil often cover huge areas of land, need hundreds of people to manage them, and produce enormous quantities of both Arabica and Robusta beans.
 Brazilian coffee is medium-bodied and sweet, with a low acidity.